Franklin Delano Roosevelt Park

 Cultural Heritage

-The park was renamed Franklin Delano Roosevelt Park in 1955, honoring the former U.S. president.
-It was added to the Philadelphia Register of Historic Places in 2000, recognizing its cultural and historical significance to the city.
+The park officially became Franklin Delano Roosevelt Park in 1955, honoring the former president.
+Its historical significance was formally recognized when it earned a spot on the Philadelphia Register of Historic Places in 2000.

 Natural Features